Methodology

 This section presents the methodological framework employed by InferenceVision for transforming object detections obtained from raster imagery into precise geographic coordinates.
 The methodology integrates deep learning–based object detection with geospatial reference system handling and spatial transformations, enabling reliable conversion from image space to real-world geographic coordinates.

 The overall workflow is designed to be modular, reproducible, and scalable, allowing it to operate on very high–resolution (VHR) satellite or aerial imagery.
-The pipeline consists of three primary stages: coordinate reference system normalization, object centroid computation, and geographic coordinate derivation.
+The pipeline consists of three primary stages: coordinate reference system normalization, normalized object center computation, and geographic coordinate derivation.

 InferenceVision Methodology Workflow Diagram